Remember the outdated “Army of One” mindset and recruiting motto?

 Many additional experiences are available HERE for the international FMP veteran who has registered through membership on this site.

-Membership discounts to FMP U.S. Veterans Insider, the extended premium service, are available to international FMP veterans who can demonstrate they have registered with the FMP, or obtained Commander’s proof of membership with their international VFW or received a confirmation message from their Embassy’s Retirement Service Officer.
+*Free Membership discounts to FMP U.S. Veterans Insider, the extended premium service, are available to international FMP veterans who can demonstrate they have registered with the FMP, or obtained Commander’s proof of membership with their international VFW or received a confirmation message from their Embassy’s Retirement Service Officer.

 The veteran receives their premium access once the above confirmation is completed and membership fee has been been met according to the membership requirements.